 This course, lead by Oliver Condy, principal editor of BBC Music Magazine for more than 15 years, is a unique opportunity to discover the world of music publishing and journalism.
 During this two-day course, participants will understand what makes a good review, how to conduct interviews, how to write effective news stories, and the best ways to express their ideas.
-There will be discussions about the role of social media, and the different ways it can be used.
-In addition, there will be an opportunity to discover from the inside the world of general and specialty music magazines to understand the art of good writing, design, and photography in the service of music.
+There will be discussions about the role of social media and the different ways it can be used.
+In addition, it will be an opportunity to discover from the inside the world of general and specialty music magazines to understand the art of good writing, design and photography at the service of music.

 Duration: 2 days

 The course is open to musicians, Stauffer Academy students and non-musicians, journalists, critics and music and writing enthusiasts.